-“I have a confession,” says Scott Mawdesley, a campus pastor with 12Stone Church in Gwinett County, GA.
+“I have a confession,” says Scott Mawdesley, then a campus pastor with 12Stone Church in Georgia.
 “I use the Leading From Your Strengths profiles differently from other leaders.”

 Scott hit on a powerful facet of the profiles: their versatility.

 It was during a break from ministry when working in the consulting world that Scott got acquainted with Rodney Cox and the Leading From Your Strengths profiles, becoming certified in the process.
 Later, when he returned to a position in a local church, Scott put the profiles into practice with his team.